yoyoyvr/unity-rts-fizzix/README.md

 unity-rts-fizzix
 ================

-Experiments with the interaction of physics and waypoint-based vehicle navigation.
+Experiments with the interaction of physics and waypoint-based unit navigation.

 Physics looks cool, but doesn't necessarily respect unit tunings for speed, turning radius, stopping distance, etc. This project is a Unity sandbox to explore the combination